No matter your age, being smart with your money can make a big difference to your overall bank balance and financial wellbeing.

 Budget with buckets

 Bucketing your income is an easy way to reduce debt, prioritise day to day expenses and save for future goals.
 The concept of bucketing is to split your income into sub accounts, or in this case, 'buckets'.
-Each bucket is labeled with a different purpose such as everyday expenses, bills, or entertainment.
+Each bucket is labelled with a different purpose such as everyday expenses, bills, or entertainment.
 Unless the bucket is a long term savings goal, the amount in each bucket should determine you budget until the next pay cycle.
 To find out more, read our article about how to bucket your money.

 Manage your subscriptions